Friday-seminar/.github/profile/README.md

 Motivated by mirror symmetry for the moduli space of Higgs bundles, we discuss the construction of Lagrangian subvarieties that arise from [symplectic representations](https://en.wikipedia.org/wiki/Symplectic_representation).
 In particular, for the standard representation of the symplectic group, we show that this corresponds to a particular irreducible component of the nilpotent cone of the Hitchin system using an auxiliary (spinor) moduli space and Morse theory techniques.

-### Oct 18, 16:30 -- Mikhail Mazin -- Equivariant K-theory of the square of an n-step partial flag variety and a "q=0" version of the affine quantum group.
+### Oct 18, 16:30 -- Mikhail Mazin -- Equivariant K-theory of the square of an n-step partial flag variety and a "q=0" version of the affine quantum group

 More than thirty years ago Beilinson, Lusztig, and MacPherson provided a geometric framework for quantum groups by considering a convolution product on the square of the n-step partial flag variety over finite fields.
 Since then there were several generalizations, in particular Ginzburg and Vasserot used equivariant K-theory of the Steinberg variety in the cotangent space of the square of the n-step flag variety to study the affine quantum group, with the quantum parameter corresponding to the dilation action in the cotangent direction.
 In a joint work with Sergey Arkhipov we use the convolution product on the equivariant K-theory of the square of the n-step flag variety itself to define and study a "q=0" version of the affine quantum group.